 Description of the Drought Assistance Program for Low-Income Residential Well Owners

-For low-income qualifying homeowners experiencing drought-related loss of a safe, reliable source of drinking water at their primary residence, this program for residential well owners may provide short-term relief with the provision of bottled water and financial assistance for activities associated with improving or replacing the homeowner’s well or connecting the residence to an available community water supply.
+For low-income qualifying homeowners experiencing drought-related loss of a safe, reliable source of drinking water at their primary residence, this program may provide short-term relief with the provision of bottled water and financial assistance for activities associated with improving or replacing the homeowner’s well or connecting the residence to a community water supply nearby.

 Income Eligibility Criteria

 This program is to assist low-income New Hampshire residents with a primary residential water well impacted by drought.
-Compare you total household income to the income criterion which is based on U.S. Department of Housing and Urban Development (HUD) guidelines and the average statewide Median Household Income (MHI): Income Eligibility Guidance For questions regarding project eligibility please contact: firstname.lastname@example.org
+Compare you total household income to the income criterion which is based on latest U.S. Department of Housing and Urban Development (HUD) guidelines and the average statewide Median Household Income (MHI).
+For questions regarding project eligibility please see application or contact: John.Pasquale@des.nh.gov

 Bottled Water Assistance

-The provision of bottled water is intended to be a short-term measure until your household receives well mitigation assistance.
-Bottled water will be provided to you in the near future if your household is determined to be initially eligible for assistance.
-Note: The temporary deliveries of bottled water shall be discontinued when drought conditions cease to exist, if the required application is not returned completed within the proper timeframe, or the applicant is determined ineligible for the program.
+Bottled water assistance is intended to be a short-term measure to households during well mitigation.
+Bottled water assistance is available if requested.
+Note: Temporary bottled water assistance shall be discontinued when drought conditions cease to exist, well remediation is complete, or the applicant is determined ineligible for the program.

 Well Mitigation Assistance

 Well mitigation assistance applications shall be submitted by the homeowner and a licensed NH Water Well Contractor/Pump Installer.
-The New Hampshire Department of Environmental Services (“NHDES”) will review the information to determine project eligibility and may request additional information to justify the proposed cost.
+The New Hampshire Department of Environmental Services (“NHDES”) will review the two part application to determine project eligibility and may request additional information as needed.
 Any work completed prior to notification of approval by NHDES is at risk to the homeowner and the contractor.
 Funding is discretionary and subject to the availability of funds.
 Any residential well improvement project must first be granted official approval to successfully receive contractor payment or reimbursement.

 Note: Well contractors/pump installers are extremely busy; if you have not already contracted a licensed NH Water Well Contractor/Pump Installer, scheduling an appointment for a well assessment now is strongly recommended.
 You can search for currently licensed water well and pump contractors in your area here: Licensed Well Contractors in NH